 The OCC works with conservation districts to develop a method of professional control of beavers where they are a problem.
 Beavers often burrow into the earthen dams and plug up the principal spillway of dams, which if not addressed could cause dam failure.

 Watershed project sponsors (in most cases conservation districts) enter into an agreement with NRCS on a watershed project.
 This agreement spells out responsibilities of the project sponsor, such as those for operation and maintenance of the dams.
 This agreement requires the sponsors to carry out annual inspections, and operate and maintain the dams to ensure they remain safe and function as designed.

 Although the dams are usually located on private land, conservation districts through an easement signed before construction of a dam, have the right to enter the property to inspect, maintain and repair or rehabilitate the dams.

-Additional information on sponsors’ responsibilities is available on the National Watershed Coalition web site in the form of a question and answer fact sheet at
+Additional information on sponsor responsibilities is available on the National Watershed Coalition web site in the form of a question and answer fact sheet (pdf).

 Living with Dams: Know Your Risks is a publication by the Association of State Dam Safety Officials in conjunction with the Federal Emergency Management Agency